jprakash2080/blog-post/README.md

 ```

-# Create a New Blog Post with JWT Token
+# Create a New Blog Post with Auth Token

 This guide demonstrates how to use `curl` to create a new blog post through an API with authentication.
 In this example, we'll send a POST request to the `/auth/posts` endpoint to create a new blog post.
 The request includes an access token in the `Authorization` header for authentication.